nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 If your participants are also included in the EU-NN database, you can request an export of the relevant data directly from the EU-NN.
 We also require a reference file with matching MRI IDs, as well as some more data that is not included in the EU-NN.
 Please reach out to the NICHY core team to arrange this.

 !!! warning "What to upload?"
     Upload the EU-NN export and the reference file to the SURFdrive folder for your site.
 For the additional requested clinical data that is not included in the EU-NN, share these using either Option 1 (spreadsheet format) or Option 2 (Castor entry).
-Include the corresponding data dictionary if you choose the spreadsheet route.
+Include the corresponding data dictionary and dataset description if you choose the spreadsheet route.

 ---